-The comments and actions of millions of Americans over the past five years has me thinking that it is time to start a grass roots campaign to change the American symbol from the Bald Eagle to the featured image of this post, and our national motto to the post’s title; the suggested and current symbols are seen together below:
+The comments and actions of millions of Americans over the past five years has me thinking that it is time to start a grass roots campaign to change the American symbol from the Bald Eagle to the featured image of this post, and to change our national motto to the post’s title.
+The suggested and current symbols are seen together below:

 And speaking of independence, you would be wrong if you think we broke away from Great Britain to start our grand experiment because of the sentiments expressed in the beginning of the second paragraph of The Declaration of Independence: